MFS - Minor Field Studies

 Amount and budget

-The MFS scholarship amounts to 30 000 SEK per student and is a grant which is not intended to cover all expenses during the field study period.
-The grant usually needs to be supplemented with for example a study loan.
+The MFS scholarship amounts to 35 000 SEK per student.
+Please note that the grant is not intended to cover all expenses during the field study period/project.
+The grant usually needs to be supplemented with for example a student loan.

 Eligibility requirements for MFS